-Datadog is proud to be a launch partner for Cloud Run and Cloud Run on GKE at Google Cloud Next ‘19, and we are excited to provide visibility for our customers who are adopting serverless container workloads.
-In this post, we’ll show you how you can monitor both flavors of Cloud Run with Datadog.
+Datadog is proud to be a launch partner for Cloud Run and Cloud Run for Anthos.
+These services are now generally available, and we’re excited to provide visibility for our customers who are adopting serverless container workloads.
+In this post, we’ll show you how you can monitor all the flavors of Cloud Run with Datadog.

 Google Cloud Run is powered by Knative, a Kubernetes-based open API and runtime environment for serverless computing.
-And because Cloud Run on GKE runs Kubernetes under the hood, you can use Datadog’s Google Cloud and Kubernetes integrations to monitor your Cloud Run services.
+And because Cloud Run for Anthos runs Kubernetes under the hood, you can use Datadog’s Google Cloud and Kubernetes integrations to monitor your Cloud Run services.
 (Note: when deploying the Datadog Agent DaemonSet, make sure

 hostNetwork: true is set within the pod spec.)